HarleyCoops/GeminiWorkspace/mission.md

 # Agent Mission

-**Objective:** Build a stock analysis agent.
+**Objective:** Build a medical information agent.

 ## Description
-This agent should be able to take a stock ticker symbol (e.g., "GOOGL", "AAPL") and provide a comprehensive analysis including:
+This agent should be able to provide a comprehensive analysis of "Roux-en-Y gastric bypass", including:
-1. Current price and recent performance.
+1. A summary of the procedure.
-2. Latest news headlines related to the company.
+2. The pros and cons of the surgery.
-3. A summary of analyst ratings.
+3. What to expect before and after the surgery.

 ## Success Criteria
-- The agent can successfully retrieve real-time data.
+- The agent can successfully retrieve and summarize the information.
 - The output is a concise, readable report.
-- The agent handles invalid tickers gracefully.
+- The agent can answer specific questions about the procedure.